St. George's, Newfoundland and Labrador

 St. George's is a Canadian community in the St. George's Bay on the southwest coast of Newfoundland of the province of Newfoundland and Labrador.

 The community, originally known as South Side or Little Bay has its origins in the French fishery of the seventeenth century when the good natural harbour would attract fishermen to spend the summer in the area and return to France for the winter months.
 Permanently settled in the eighteenth century, the community remained a fishing village for nearly 200 years until the advent of the railroad.
+As of 2024, a large salt deposit has been found in the region and development proposals are underway.

 Mi'kmaq

 Mi'kmaq villages in St. Georges Bay and Placentia existed in 1594.